SlendyMilky/SlendyMilky/README.md

 ### <b>📖 About Me</b>

-- 🎓 22-year-old Linux System Administrator passionate about technology and open-source.
+- 🎓 22 year old Linux System Administrator passionate about technology and open-source.
 - 💻 Skilled in network management with Ubiquiti, HPE, and Cisco devices.
-- 🖥️ Proficient in Windows, macOS, and Linux systems.
+- 🖥️ Proficient in Linux, macOS, and Windows systems.
 - 📜 Experienced in scripting with Bash and Ansible.
 - 🐧 Well-versed in RHEL-based, DEB-based, and Alpine Linux distributions.
 - 🛠️ Familiar with virtualization platforms such as Proxmox, VMware, and Hyper-V.
 - 🐳 Knowledgeable in container technologies like Docker, Podman, and LXC.
 - 🗃️ Experienced in storage solutions like CEPH, S3, and NAS/SAN.

 - 🌱 Currently improving my Bash scripting skills and learning the art of promptings iA.
 - 📚 Exploring the exciting world of Kubernetes.